canopas/web-file-upload/README.md

 # web-file-upload
-A file management system built for v4ue and react that allows for single and multiple file uploading with a preview feature.
+A file management system built for vue and react that allows for single and multiple file uploading with a preview feature.